c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 to configure it to your needs yourself.
 For that you can use the autostart scripts and define a couple of ``postconf -e name=value`` commands.

-When set to ``2`` (email catch-all) postfix is started, but no mail will leave the Devilbox.
+When set to ``2`` (email catch-all) postfix is started, but no mail will leave the DreamDevBox.
 It is automatically internally routed the the devilbox mail account and you can see each sent mail in the bundled intranet: https://localhost/mail.php